PurpleRadish42/full-stack---donation/README.md

 ### 🌟 Why This Project is Awesome
 1. Full-stack integration with Flask and MySQL.
 2. Demonstrates secure user authentication and session management.
-3. Real-world implementation of email automation using Flask-Mail and Mailgun.
+3. Real-world implementation of email automation using Flask-Mail and SMTP2GO.
 4. A scalable database design tailored for real-world applications.